floyd871/prometheus_oracle_exporter/README.md

 - oracledb_error (Errors parsed from the alert.log)
 - oracledb_services (Active Oracle Services (v$active_services))
 - oracledb_parameter (Configuration Parameters (v$parameter))
+- oracledb_query (Self defined Queries in Configuration File)

+The Oracle Alertlog file is scanned and the metrics are exposed as a gauge metric with a total occurence of the specific ORA.
+Yo can define your on Queries and execute and scrape them

 # Installation

 Ensure that the configfile (oracle.conf) is set correctly before starting.
 You can add multiple instances, e.g. the ASM instance.
 It is even possible to run one Exporter for all your Databases, but this is not recommended.
 We use it in our Company because on one host multiple Instances are running.
-It is now possible to scan the alert.log File.
-The metrics are exposed as a gauge metric with a total occurence of the specific ORA in a definied timeframe (scantime).

 ```bash
 export NLS_LANG=AMERICAN_AMERICA.UTF8